finos/common-domain-model/documentation/source/documentation.rst

 An equivalent approach is followed for ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``.

-Example 2: Credit Support Obligations
+Example 3: Credit Support Obligations
 """""""""""""""""""""""""""""""""""""

-The below election family is contained within both ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections`` and is used to represent a key set of terms within these document families fundamental to collateral calculations.
+The credit support obligations election family is contained within both ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``.
+It is used to represent a key set of terms that are fundamental to collateral calculations within these document families.

 .. code-block:: Haskell